hipe/tmx/test_support/doc/issues.md

 [#009]       track ways in which quickie might differ behaviorally from rspec

+             :[#here.D]: we are so great because we mock caller locations we are so great

              :[#here.C]: in reporting "Run options", we report all the relevant "reducers" that were provided on the command line, as opposed to r.s which apparently reports only those in the